-Picos de Europa is a small range of mountains in northern Spain a few kilometres away from the Atlantic ocean making it a “one of a kind” scenery with its 2000m high peaks perched right next to the ocean.
-It’s also the second most visited National park in Spain although its low season is fairly calm.
-The park is divided into 3 regions; Cantabria, Asturias and Castilla y León each having its own gastronomic particularities.
+Picos de Europa is a small range of mountains in northern Spain a few kilometres away from the Atlantic Ocean, making it a “one of a kind” scenery with its 2000m high peaks perched right next to the ocean.
+It’s also Spain’s second most visited National park, although its low season is relatively calm.
+The park is divided into three regions; Cantabria, Asturias and Castilla y León, each with gastronomic particularities.
 So here are some Specialties from Picos de Europa!

-Let’s start by talking quantities… being in a rigorous surrounding the local’s diet is quite calorific and mainly consists of meat, beans and cheese.
-If you order any main dish at the restaurant, the odds are that you’ll get a gargantuan quantity.
-Except maybe for those avid hikers it’s a safe bet to recommend sharing plates.
+Let’s start by talking quantities… being in a rigorous surroundings, the local’s diet is quite calorific and mainly consists of meat, beans and cheese.
+If you order any main dish at the restaurant, the odds are that you’ll get a huge quantity.
+Except maybe for those avid hikers, it’s a safe bet to recommend sharing plates.

 Cocido Montañes and Lebaniego

-The first stop is the beautiful little stoned village called Potes situated in the centre of the Liébana Valley in Cantabria.
+The first stop is the beautiful little stoned village called Potes, situated in Cantabria’s centre of the Liébana Valley.
 Where, among other things, grows chickpeas and beans of all kinds.
-The most popular winter dish around there is the famous Cocido Montañes (Mountain stew) which consists of white bean, collard green, pork pieces, chorizo and black sausage.
-Another similar stew called Cocido Lebaniego is basically the same except for the aboriginal chickpeas instead of the white beans.
+The most popular winter dish there is the famous Cocido Montañes (Mountain stew) which consists of white bean, collard green, pork pieces, chorizo and black sausage.
+Another similar stew, Cocido Lebaniego, is the same except for the aboriginal chickpeas instead of the white beans.

-Both are equally hearty and delicious stews that will warm you up after a long day in the cold mountains.
-Usually served at the table in a big pot and a ladle, so you can serve yourself the quantity you need.
-Those two substantial stews are without a doubt going to give you that extra energy you need for your next day’s hike.
+Both are hearty and delicious stews that warm you up after a long day in the cold mountains.
+Usually served at the table in a big pot and a ladle, you can do the quantity you need yourself.
+Those two substantial stews will undoubtedly give you that extra energy you need for your next day’s hike.
 A definite “must try” for beans lovers!

 Orujo and Wine

-On the southeast of Picos de Europa, around the Liebana Valley (Cantabria) they have a Mediterranean microclimate.
-Thanks to it, they can grow all kinds of crops from wheat, corn, chickpeas, beans, apples, cherries, nuts, and olives but also vines.
-Of course, vines means also wine making but not just that, it’s also making the famous liquor Orujo.
-Similar to the Italian “Grappa” or French “Marc“, this strong drink is made out of the marc left from wine production.
-Usually distilled in the region with Arabic style stills or “Potas”, which is a simplistic copper kettles installed over a food fire.
+On the southeast of Picos de Europa, around the Liebana Valley (Cantabria), they have a Mediterranean microclimate.
+Thanks to it, they can grow various crops, from wheat, corn, chickpeas, beans, apples, cherries, nuts, and olives but also vines.
+Of course, vines also mean wine making but not just that, it’s also making the famous liquor Orujo.
+Like the Italian “Grappa” or French “Marc,” this potent drink is made from the marc left from wine production.
+Usually distilled in the region with Arabic style stills or “Potas,” simplistic copper kettles installed over a food fire.

-The production is fast and easy although the pronunciation of the drink can be quite tricky for a non-Spanish.
-The “j” is pronounced like a deep “r” making it a festival of vocals in between “r”‘s; pronounced, “O-ROO-RO”.
+The production is fast and easy, although the pronunciation of the drink can be pretty tricky for a non-Spanish.
+The “j” is pronounced like a resounding “r,” making it a festival of vocals in between “r”‘s, pronounced “O-ROO-RO.”
 In rural establishments around Spain, you’ll often get a bottle or two at the end of a meal to serve yourself a “Chupito” (shooter).
-This common “liquor” comes in many flavours and colours; the Orujo Blanco is pure and contains about 40% of alcohol.
-The flavoured ones are lower in alcohol and cut with whether a mix of herbs, coffee, honey, creme, etc.
+This standard “liquor” comes in many flavours and colours; the Orujo Blanco is pure and contains about 40% alcohol.
+The flavoured ones are lower in alcohol and cut with a mix of herbs, coffee, honey, creme, etc.

 The Bodega de los Picos